Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Introduction

-From the point of view of uniform random generation, the recursive decomposition exhibited by Robinson in~\cite{Robinson1973} is interesting as it is amenable to \emph{the recursive method} pioneered by Nijenhuis and Wilf in~\cite{NW1978}.
-This yields a polynomial time algorithm for sampling uniform DAGs with~$n$ vertices.
-The analysis of this algorithm has been done in~\cite{KM2015} but it had been acknowledged earlier in~\cite{MDB2001} although the article proposes an alternative solution.
-Both~\cite{KM2015} and~\cite{MDB2001} also offer a Markov chain approach to the random sampling problem.
 Unfortunately, to our knowledge, no efficient uniform random generator of unlabelled has been found yet.
 Moreover, unlike in the labelled case, the method derived by Robinson to exhibit the number of unlabelled DAGs cannot be easily leveraged into a random sampler as they make extensive use of Burnside's lemma.

-Another interesting question is that of controlling the number of edges in random those samplers.
+Another interesting question is that of controlling the number of edges in those random samplers.
 Indeed, sampling a uniform DAG with a prescribed number of vertices and edges cannot be achieved using the Markov chain approach as it constrains the chain too much, and the formulas of Gessel are not amenable to this either.
 In~\cite[\textsection~7]{KM2015}, the authors provide an interesting discussion on which kind of restrictions can be made on DAGs with the Markov chain approach.
-They discuss in particular the case of bounding the number of edges and highlight the benefits the having a precise combinatorial enumeration compared to Markov chains.
+They address in particular the case of bounding the number of edges and highlight that the Monte Carlo Markov Chain approach fails when the desired number of edges is too low, thus advocating for having precise combinatorial enumerations.